catzy007/catzy007.github.io/posts/2021-06-10-repurpose-old-thin-client-as-dos-gaming-system/index.md

 * First create MS-DOS bootable USB.
 Download [this](./posts/2021-06-10-repurpose-old-thin-client-as-dos-gaming-system/dos622-disk-image.zip)
 * Then flash it to USB drive using DD or Etcher

+> If you only need MS-DOS, you can stop here and use USB directly as primary disk.

 * Next, boot the USB drive and follow this

     ```